Rise-Vision/display-control-module/README.md

 Default and valid values for serial entries can be found here: https://www.npmjs.com/package/serialport#module_serialport--SerialPort..openOptions

-- serial-flow-control can be a comma separated string of values: "rtscts", "xon", "xoff", "xany"
+- serial-flow-control can be a comma separated string of the following values: rtscts, xon, xoff, xany

 Once the file is created, run the following command to turn the screen off: